 The US National Institute of Standards and Technology has approved 3 of these signature schemes for use in quantum-secure encryption, meaning they have undergone sufficient testing to be seen as reliable.
 Compared with Bitcoin’s ECDSA signature algorithm, these post-quantum schemes are at least 10 times larger in size.

-After introducing a post-quantum signature algorithm, all bitcoin held by ECDSA-based addresses and Taproot addresses must be migrated to P2QRH address types to be resistant to a short-range attack.
-This entails a full migration of the entire existing UTXO set.
+Regardless of the specific technical path chosen, all bitcoin currently held in ECDSA-based and Taproot addresses would ultimately need to be migrated to post-quantum address types to defend against short-range quantum attacks.
+This would require a full migration of the existing UTXO set.

 An October 2024 paper by researchers at the University of Kent estimates that a full migration of vulnerable addresses would take 76 days, assuming that all Bitcoin transactions would be for migration transactions and nothing else.
 A more reasonable assumption, in which 25% of blockspace is used for migration transactions, suggests that a full migration would take roughly 2 years to complete.